DoccaPDF/docca-builder-node-preact/README.md

 Docca Builder
 -------------

-Docca Builder is a customer-side server that builds Docca markup documents with submitted data using [Preact](https://preactjs.com/) and converts them to PDF using the Docca server.
-Preact allows us to break our document into reusable components and apply logic in a really flexible way.
-This is just one way of generating Docca markup though, just about any templating system you prefer could do the job too.

-Requirements:
+Docca Builder is a server that you can run on-site and use to generate PDF files customised to your needs.

+You design templates for the PDF documents you need to generate then post data and images to Docca Builder.
+Builder renders a Docca document from the template and data, sends it to the Docca server, and returns the resulting PDF document as the response.

+[Preact](https://preactjs.com/) is used as the document renderer allowing complex templates to be easily built and maintained.
+Preact allows you to break your document into reusable components and apply logic using Javascript wherever necessary.

+The documents that Builder send to the Docca server are never stored by the Docca server.
+Images unique to a document are saved to disk while the PDF is being generated and are then deleted.

+Docca Builder includes example templates, endpoints, and helper functions which you can use to create a solution that's perfect for your requirements.

+- format timestamps as readable strings
+- format currency amounts
+- request data from remote sources
+- include images unique to the document being generated
+- include common images stored on the Docca server

+**Requirements:**

 - a Docca API key
 - [Node](https://nodejs.org/)